CodeHacker: Automated Test Case Generation for Detecting Vulnerabilities in Competitive Programming Solutions: Introduction

 Increasing the number of test cases or expanding the input space in a coarse-grained manner is insufficient for boosting the reliability of the evaluation.
 What ultimately matters is whether test cases can target the specific logical vulnerabilities of a concrete implementation~\citep{li2023taco,hardtest}.
 In competitive programming practice, constructing a valid counterexample that causes a program to fail (i.e., a successful hack) is often no easier than solving the original problem itself: it requires a deep understanding of algorithmic assumptions, boundary conditions, and complexity constraints, which usually demands fine-grained reasoning about program behavior~\citep{wang2025aethercode}.
 From this perspective, the ability to generate failure-inducing adversarial inputs reflects not only a model’s understanding of program behavior, but also provides a more discriminative signal for assessing advanced program reasoning capabilities.

-While prior work often relies on human experts to generate effective counterexamples (i.e., hacks), we consider the following question: \textbf{\textit{can such expert-level hacking be automated?}} We introduce \textbf{CodeHacker}, a program-centric adversarial framework for competitive programming.
+While prior work often relies on human experts to generate effective counterexamples (i.e., hacks), and recent advancements have explored multi-agent frameworks for general vulnerability detection~\cite{wang2025vulagent}, we consider the following question: \textit{can such expert-level hacking be automated within a rigorous competitive programming environment?} We introduce CodeHacker, a program-centric adversarial framework for competitive programming.
 Unlike methods that rely on heuristic test generation, CodeHacker adopts a Code-Aware Adversarial perspective.
 CodeHacker treats individual programs as first-class objects and systematically searches for failure-inducing counterexamples, addressing the limitations of existing evaluation approaches in terms of both targeting and scalability.
 Unlike methods that rely on static test cases or heuristic test generation, our framework adopts a program-centric adversarial evaluation perspective, tightly coupling test construction with the actual execution behavior of the code under evaluation.
 Our main contributions are summarized as follows: \begin{enumerate} \item We formalize hacking as an adversarial test generation task and design an LLM-driven agent that actively searches for high-value corner cases and logical counterexamples that are difficult to capture with traditional mutation-based or prompt-based generation methods.

 \item By deploying the agent on existing code datasets, we demonstrate substantial improvements in both true negative rate (TNR) and true positive rate (TPR), indicating that the generated adversarial cases meaningfully strengthen evaluation robustness.